-85 Preparers' survey show that the proposed disclosures are considered to trigger complexity and incremental costs.
+- 102 Preparers' survey show that the proposed disclosures are considered to trigger complexity and incremental costs.
 Particularly, a higher level of complexity and incremental costs is associated with the information for the current reporting period as though the acquisition date had been at the beginning of the annual reporting period.
-In this regards, concerns are related to the additional workload involved and to expected difficulties in preparing the financial figures.
-More background on the results of the survey can be found in the Agenda Paper 04-05 (paragraphs 26 to 40).

-- 86 Preparers do mainly not support the proposals reported in paragraph 82.
+In this regard, concerns are related to the additional workload involved and to expected difficulties in preparing the financial figures.
+More background on the results of the survey can be found in the Agenda Paper '04-05 Results from surveys and interviews' of 3 December 2020 TEG meeting (paragraphs 26 to 40). - 103 Preparers do mainly not support the proposals reported in paragraph 99.
 The main reported arguments include the following: - a) The notion of 'acquisition-related transaction costs' and 'integration costs' is currently undefined and unclear: it could potentially lead to inconsistent outcomes.
-Specifically addressed was what internal costs should be considered and whether the PPA effects should be considered; and - b) Excluding the effects on the purchase price allocation and the effects of the revaluation to fair value is considered costly and of limited value. - 87 Preparers also do not support the proposal reported in paragraph 83, as in their view it could be complex to prepare and would not add meaningful information to investors. - 88 However, one preparer considered providing "operating profit before acquisitionrelated transactions and integration costs" and similar information for cash flows from operating activities as feasible. - 89 Another preparer judged that for significant acquisitions the cash flow information could be provided from the date of acquisition and would be valuable information.
-However, excluding the effects of the purchase price allocation would be difficult. - 90 A preparer within EFRAG working groups reported concerns also on retaining the current requirements under IFRS 3 to provide pro-forma information, regardless of any changes to the measure to be disclosed.
-Figures provided under the current requirements are estimates based on financial statements issued by the previous owner, which is not necessarily indicative of the results that could have been achieved, i.e. it ignores synergies, savings and costs.
-Furthermore, providing this information is already costly.
+Specifically addressed was what internal costs should be considered and whether the PPA effects should be considered; and - b) Excluding the effects on the purchase price allocation and the effects of the revaluation to fair value is considered costly and of limited value. - 104 Preparers also do not support the proposal reported in paragraph 100, as in their view it could be complex to prepare and would not add meaningful information to investors. - 105 However, one preparer considered providing "operating profit before acquisitionrelated transactions and integration costs" and similar information for cash flows from operating activities as feasible.
+However, during the Portuguese outreach event, it questioned how the cash flows could help investors in analysing the acquisition.
+Furthermore, the cost-benefit relationship was also doubted. - 106 Another preparer judged that for significant acquisitions the cash flow information could be provided from the date of acquisition and would be valuable information.
+However, excluding the effects of the purchase price allocation would be difficult. - 107 A preparer within EFRAG working groups reported concerns also on retaining the current requirements under IFRS 3 to provide pro-forma information, regardless of any changes to the measure to be disclosed.
+Figures provided under the current requirements are estimates based on financial statements issued by the previous owner, which is not necessarily indicative of the results that could have been achieved, i.e., it ignores synergies, savings and costs.
+Furthermore, providing this information is already costly. - 108 Preparers noted during a closed event on 1 December 2020 that integration costs are judgmental and are not used internally.
+One of the preparers added during the same event that it is possible to provide assumptions, but not possible to come up with proforma cash flows as it will be highly judgmental and the auditability will be difficult.